What we do

 We can't accept the silence of global organizations, society and the UN on population - one of the two biggest drivers of planetary overshoot and our social, climate and biodiversity crises.
-It doesn't really matter if population or consumption is the bigger problem - they're mathematically intertwined.
+It doesn't really matter if population or consumption is the bigger problem - they're mathematically intertwined (but definitely non-linear!).
 For our climate, planet and civilization, we need ethical and quick solutions.
 We're working with our alliance partners to shift public policy and set clear goals at the UN and national scales.
 We're working to stabilize our global population through focus on smaller, healthier, better educated families, empowered women and girls, and wiser men and boys.

 STARTING CONVERSATIONS, AMPLIFYING VOICES

 Conversations and storytelling are how people have always shaped our thinking, understanding, and values.
 Just getting people talking about population and consumption is a big, surprisingly powerful part of the solution.

 GirlPlanet.Earth and Population Conversations are our first two global dialogue platforms for girls and women to read and share personal and professional narratives, questions, ideas and solutions - shaping their lives' purpose, goals and meaning.
 But of course, boys' and men's voices on their lives, ideas of success, family and happiness are also crucial for change, so we're focusing on them, too.

 A REGENERATIVE ECONOMY AND A CULTURE OF SUFFICIENCY

 How much do we really need to be healthy and happy?
 Many people have realized that above a certain point of sufficiency, more 'stuff' doesn't make us happier.
 And it certainly doesn't make us healthier.